jlnunez89/fibula-mmo/README.md

 For some ramblings about me, and why I started this project, visit this [project's motivation](docs/Motivation.md) page.

 And so... what's the status and overview of things implemented?
 Here's the [project feature overview / roadmap](docs/Roadmap.md).

-Amiroslo was kind enough to set up a channel on his Discord server: so join the conversation there: https://discord.gg/cJeVygB

 ###### More docs to (probably) come soon!